duecknoah/Espresso-Interpreter/README.md

 A Simple interpreter made as my assignment.

 ## Context
 This was done for an assignment in University.
-I had to make a simple interpreter that interpreted a made up programming language called "Espresso Language".
+I had to make a simple interpreter that interpreted a made up scripting language called "Espresso Language".
 In the end, it became a very basic scripting language interpreter.
 It had to follow the following:

 - The compiler takes a file (program file) and executes it line by line, so it is more like an interpreter, not a real compiler